Demographics of Argentina: Vital statistics

 The table below gives an overview of the number of birth and deaths in Argentina during the past century.
 Several sources were combined to compile the table.

-The number of births in 2021 (529,794) was 32% below the record set in 2014, while the number of deaths (436,799) was the highest ever recorded - though as the population of Argentina showed a five-fold increase during the past century, the birth rate in 2021 (11.6) was a record low while the death rate (9.5) rose to its highest since 1947 due to the COVID-19 pandemic.
+The number of births in 2023 (460,902) was 41% below the record set in 2014, while the number of deaths was 353,428.
+As the population of Argentina showed a five-fold increase during the past century, the birth rate in 2023 (9.9) was a record low - now comparable to most European countries.

+Death rates declined rapidly in the half century until around 1940 - then more gradually as the country's population aged.
+The death rate in 2023 (7.6) was near historic lows after having briefly risen in 2021 to the highest rate (9.5) since 1947 due to the COVID-19 pandemic.

 Birth rates were relatively stable from 1934 through 1980, and after declining stabilized from 1995 to 2015 - before again declining sharply since then.